 - Graduate School; or

 - Private Sector (such as loss prevention/security and corrections).

-A candidate for a Bachelor of Arts degree in Criminal Justice must fulfill the general education requirement of the College of Science (with the exception of calculus1) and the specific requirements listed below for the major in Criminal Justice.
-(Note: MTH 160 will fulfill the math requirement in lieu of calculus).
+A candidate for a Bachelor of Arts degree in Criminal Justice must fulfill the general education requirement of the College of Science [with the exception of calculus] and the specific requirements listed below in the curriculum plan (Note: MTH 160 will fulfill the math requirement in lieu of calculus).

-A major in criminal justice consists of 39 total credits: 15 credits of Core Requirements and 24 credits of electives (18 hours of which may be part of a designated Area of Emphasis).
+A major in criminal justice consists of 39 total credits: 15 credits of Core Requirements and 24 credits of electives (18 hours of which may be part of a designated Area of Emphasis below).

-View our Criminal Justice Course Descriptions for more information on individual courses.
+Click here for Criminal Justice Course Descriptions for individual courses.